CanDIG/katsu/chord_metadata_service/mohpackets/data/small_dataset/README.md

 The next four are linked to the first treatment as well as the Donor.

-The remaing 2 are linked only to the Donor.
+The remaining 2 are linked only to the Donor.

 ```mermaid
 ---